OpenFn/lightning/DEPLOYMENT.md

 option to create a Kafka trigger in the UI, nor will the Kafka consumer groups be running.

-To enable this feature set the `KAFKA_TRIGGERS_ENABLED` to `yes` and restart Lightning.
+To enable this feature set the `KAFKA_TRIGGERS_ENABLED` environment variable to `yes` and restart Lightning.
 Please note that, if you enable this feature and then create some Kafka triggers and then disable the feature, you will not be able to edit any triggers created before the feature was disabled.

+#### Performance Tuning

-Kafka triggers currently rely on the existence of Message Canididate Sets.
+Kafka triggers currently rely on the existence of Message Candidate Sets.
 These are a temporary measure to ensure that message sequence for messages with identical keys are preserved.
-As part of this mechanism, Lightning uses a MessageCandidatSetWorker to convert messages into WorkOrders.
-By default, there is only one worker process, but the number of workers can be increased by setting `KAFKA_NUMBER_OF_MESSAGE_CANDIDATE_SET_WORKERS`.
+As part of this mechanism, Lightning uses a MessageCandidateSetWorker to convert messages into WorkOrders.

+By default, there is only one worker process, but the number of workers can be increased by setting the `KAFKA_NUMBER_OF_MESSAGE_CANDIDATE_SET_WORKERS` environment variable.
 Increasing this may increase the rate at which messages received by Kafka are converted to WorkOrders.
 If you find that you have a large number of records in the `trigger_kafka_messages` table, then increasing the number of workers may help to reduce this backlog.

+The MessageCandidateSetWorker has two configurable processing delays:

+- The delay before the worker requests the next Message Candidate Set for consideration after it has finished processing the current Message Candidate Set.
+This can be set by configuring the `KAFKA_NEXT_MESSAGE_CANDIDATE_SET_DELAY_MILLISECONDS` environment variable.
+The default value is currently 250ms.
+- The delay before the worker requests the next Message Candidate Set for consideration when there are no Message Candidate Sets available.
+This can be set by configuring the `KAFKA_NO_MESSAGE_CANDIDATE_SET_DELAY_MILLISECONDS` environment variable.
+The default value is currently 10000ms.

 ### Other config